 If you create a certificate with this information, the certificate will secure all four domains.
 The same certificate can be used for any of the four domains.

-What Is The Maximum Number Of SAN Are Allowed In A SSL Certificate?
+What Is The Maximum Number Of SANs allowed In An SSL Certificate?

 Different Certificate Authorities have specified different maximum limits.
 Windows Certificate Authority has set the limit up to 4 Kb.
 However, RFC5280 Section 4.2.1. doesn’t specify the maximum limit. the range is defined as 1…MAX.
 The value of MAX is not specified.